-Marlin Strub has also had his paper on the Adaptively Informed Trees (AIT*) planning algorithm accepted to ICRA 2020.
-This is the second of two papers he will be presenting in Paris and you can already read it on arXiv and find more details about the code here.
+Marlin Strub also had his paper on the Adaptively Informed Trees (AIT*) planning algorithm accepted to ICRA 2020.
+This is the second of two papers he will be presenting in Paris and you can already read it on arXiv and get more details about the code.

 Informed sampling-based planning algorithms exploit problem knowledge for better search performance.
 This knowledge is often expressed as heuristic estimates of solution cost and used to order the search.
 The practical improvement of this informed search depends on the accuracy of the heuristic.